Migrate Postgresql Database Without Downtime

 I have checked How to Set-Up Master-Slave Replication for PostgreSQL 9.6 on Ubuntu 16.04 and tried many times of making replicas on the new server but always fail.

-It reports the same error: requested WAL segment 00000001000001CD00000055 has already been removed
+The errors look similar to requested WAL segment 00000001000001CD00000055 has already been removed.

-After did some research and I found that’s because my database is too large, transfer would take too much time, and the wal_keep_segments
+After researching, I found that my database is too large, the transfer would take too much time, and the wal_keep_segments is insufficient for that long time of transferring files.

 Quick Fix

-to a greater number, but that introduces another problem: we need to calculate the proper number, enough keeping WAL files after the long and unsure time of data transferring, and not too big that would slow down the running service.
+Maybe it can be fixed by increasing wal_keep_segments to a greater number, but that introduces another problem: we need to calculate the proper number, enough to keep WAL files after the long and unsure time of data transfer, and not too big that would slow down the running service.

 Of course, that’s not the best solution.